 Meatball Stroganoff Recipe for Juicy Meatballs in a Gently Spiced Mushroom Gravy

-I grew up in the 1970s on mum’s fairly classic beef Stroganoff of melt-in-the-mouth slices of beef in a creamy gravy, served with dad’s chunky mashed potatoes.
-Aside from the mushrooms and onions, mum’s strog wasn’t too far removed in flavour from the earliest documented Russian beef Stroganoff recipe in Elena Molokhovets’ A Gift to Young Housewives, published in 1861.
+I was raised on my mother’s traditional beef Stroganoff of succulent slices of beef in a rich gravy that she served alongside my father’s famous mashed potatoes.
+Apart from the onions and mushrooms, mum’s beef Stroganoff wasn’t so different to the earliest Stroganoff recipe in Elena Molokhovets’ A Gift to Young Housewives, published in 1861.

-In 1899, Pelageya Aleksandrova-Ignatieva’s beef Stroganoff recipe in her Practical Guide to the Basics of Culinary Arts called for beef tenderloin, butter, tomato paste, sour cream, beef broth, fume (an aspic-like bone broth), sausage, onion, salt, pepper, and Kabul sauce.
-But still no mushrooms in her Stroganoff.
-Nor a meatball Stroganoff recipe.
+Kabul sauce appeared in the ingredients list in Pelageya Aleksandrova-Ignatieva’s beef Stroganoff recipe in her Practical Guide to the Basics of Culinary Arts published in 1899.
+That beef Stroganoff recipe called for beef tenderloin, butter, tomato paste, sour cream, beef broth, fume (an aspic-like bone broth), sausage, onion, salt, pepper, and Kabul sauce.

 Kabul sauce – or Soy Kabul sauce or Mogul sauce – was also listed as an ingredient in an Olivier salad recipe published in the March 1894 issue of the Russian culinary magazine Наша пища or Our Food, edited by M Ignatiev.